 ps aux all the time in Linux tutorials and documentation.

 With the added -a option, you can see the running processes by all the users on Linux system.

 The command output is the same as

 ps -ux but now you have processes from other users as well.
 Thanks to the -u option, you can identify which process belongs to which user.

 3. See all running processes with ps -ef command in Linux

-Do note that – before e is important otherwise it will show different result.
+Do note that – before e is important; otherwise, it will show a different result.
 I told you, ps is a messed up, complicated command.

 You can also combine the H option to see all the processes in a threaded view with child processes under their parents:

 4. See all running processes by a certain user